The Appointment

 There is slightly more to it than that, but not much – a local girl, also a promising violinist, has disappeared in a pre-credits sequence; Ian (Woodward) has picked up a car from a local garage, prompting a discussion about his daughter adoring him.
 More scene-setting than that Vickers doesn’t give us.

-As Ian tries to sleep the night before his appointment, he is plagued by images – of rottweilers padding up to his house and then around it, of the drive the next day, when his car’s brakes will fail and he’ll end up careering down steep mountain roads with no brakes.
+As Ian tries to sleep the night before his appointment, he is plagued by images – of rottweilers padding up to his house and then around it, of the drive the next day, when his car’s brakes will fail and he’ll end up careering down steep mountain roads with no way of stopping.

 Meanwhile, in the next room, the daughter sleeps.
 It’s outside the girl’s bedroom door that the film’s most telling scene has already played out.
 On his way to his bedroom, dad Ian pauses by his daughter’s door.
 Pauses.
 Pauses.
 Inside, daughter Joanne tosses in her bed, bites her lip, looks towards the door handle… and waits.